-In light of the whole of Scripture, we believe that freedom of religion is ultimately given by God, not just granted by government.
+In light of the whole of Scripture, we believe that freedom of religion and religious liberty for Christians is ultimately given by God, not just granted by government.
 Another way to phrase that: freedom of religion is ultimately given by God before it’s ever granted by government.
 We see this in the beginning of the Bible.
 When God created man and woman, he gave them a choice of whether or not to obey or disobey him.
 He did not force faith upon His creatures.

 We see this principle in 1 Peter 1:17: “Honor everyone.”
 Why?
 Because as men and women made in the image of God, all people have the capacity and the opportunity to choose to obey God or disobey God.
 Therefore, based on this biblical, theological foundation—this gospel foundation— it would not be right for you or me or any government to force faith upon people when God Himself does not force faith upon people.